 One of the most common problems dentists see is periodontal disease.
 It is more often referred to as gum disease, and it is the more advanced stage of gingivitis.
-It occurs when too much harmful bacteria accumulate in the mouth, and it can lead to serious oral health problems if it is not treated promptly.
+It occurs when too much harmful bacteria accumulate in the mouth, and it can lead to serious oral health problems if it is not treated promptly with Periodontics in Miami.
 Here are the basics of what you need to know about this condition and why you need to see our dentist in Miami immediately.

 In the early stages of gum disease, the condition may be asymptomatic.
 However, as it progresses, you will gradually begin to notice more problems with your teeth and gum tissue.
 Some of the most common symptoms you need to be wary of include: